 Has the team added value to the public data and cogently delivered it to a business decision-maker to help with the decision-making process?

 By its nature, public data is available to all.
 Teams must show how they have combined or analyzed the data to create new insights that help a business decision-maker.
-For the Final Competition, a data evaluation is submitted to the judges for their use in their determining of a data score.
-The data evaluation rubric is available here.
+For the Final Competition, a data evaluation is submitted to the judges for their use in determining the data score.
+The data evaluation criteria is available online.